redmod-team/profit/doc/config.rst

 The configuration file, ``profit.yaml`` (or a ``.py`` file containing python dictionaries of the parameters) contains all parameters for running the simulation, fitting and active learning.
-Examples and a full list of available options, as well as the default values, which are located in the file `profit/defaults.py`, are shown below.
-For the run system, the default values are documented in the individual classes, see :ref:`autoapi`.
+Examples and a full list of available options, as well as the default values, which are located in the file ``profit/defaults.py``, are shown below.
+For the run system, the default values are documented in the individual classes, see the API reference.

 Structure